pranishg/UpVoteBaby-/README.md

 Bot can now accept bids from one account and vote from another.
 This is handy if delegation is not available for your particular configuration (e.g. Golos).
 Note, if you can use delegation, you should because voting/commenting is done in the same transaction, which is less prone to complications.

 There's now better support for urls in memos that end with things like #comments and/or /.
-Some people paste urls without looking for extras or they get urls from other platforms running Apache, which automatically adds trailing slashes.
+Some people paste urls without looking for extras or they get urls from other platforms running Apache, which automatically adds trailing slashes

+.

 You can now configure BOT to accept both core (STEEM) and debt (SBD) currencies.
 They are not accepted 1:1.
 BOT checks the internal market to find the correct ratio to process bids.